xAPPO/MQTT/README.md

 	includes additional configuration topics required for homie3 compliance

 When enabling the homie protocol there is an additional '..retain homie states' option.
 Enabling this causes the last reported state of your devices to be retained on your MQTT broker.
-Any new device device connecting to MQTT will receive these states , although these may be old (residual) values.
+Any new device device connecting to MQTT will then receive these states , although these may be old (residual) values.
 If you disable it any new device connecting to MQTT will get no information until your device updates its state, but the value will be known to be current.
 This should normally be left enabled.

-Now enable which of your HE devices that you wish to publish to MQTT by selecting them in the provided dropdowns.
+Now enable which of your HE devices you wish to publish to MQTT by selecting them in the provided dropdowns in the 'Publish these HE devices to MQTT" menu.
 A dropdown is provided for each capability**.
 If you have no devices of that capability on HE then the dropdown will not be shown

 HE Switch Devices > MQTT

 HE Dimmer Devices > MQTT

-click 'Update then 'Next' and 'Next' and then 'Done'
+click 'Update then and then 'Done'.
+The tpics should appear on MQTT under a top level homie/hubname/...

-These devices will now update status changes to MQTT and be controllable from MQTT, using .../set appended topic.
+These devices will now appear on MQTT under a top level homie/hubname/...  and update status changes  and be controllable from MQTT, using .../set appended topic.

 NB: (update) It appears the 'Everything' dropdown is not publishing devices corerctly to homie so please use the individual drop down for the capabiliities where possible.